turingschool/curriculum/tutorials/routes/router.markdown

 end
 ```

 And that would work just fine.
-But when the user goes to `/posts/16` they'll see the content of `/articles/16`.
+But when the user visit `/posts/16` the URL will say `posts` but the content comes from `/articles/16`.
 The link is not broken, but it's dividing your Google Rank between the two URLs.
 Instead, you want `/posts/16` to give back an HTTP 302 Redirect message.
 Write the route like this:

 ```ruby
 MyApp::Application.routes.draw do